 Rates usually include a Continental buffet breakfast with local cheeses, salamis and cooked-to-order waffles and eggs, as well as a 50-minute spa session that’s best to book ahead.

-The hotel closes annually at the height of winter, from mid-January to mid-February.
+The hotel closes annually at the height of winter, from 15 January to 9 March 2023.

 At the hotel